asymmetric/nickel/rfcs/004-typechecking.md

 strength.
 For the purely static part, the ML languages family and their cousins (Haskell, OCaml, Scala, Purescript, etc.) has proved over time to be a solid and expressive foundation.
-The role of the static type system of Nickel is to be able to type various generic functions operating on primitive types, and to do so doesn't seem to require new developments or very fancy types.
+The role of the static type system of Nickel is to be able to type various generic functions operating on primitive types, and doing so doesn't seem to require new developments or very fancy types.
 The current implementation, which supports polymorphism and row polymorphism, appears to already cover most cases.

 However, the co-existence of statically typed code and dynamically typed code makes Nickel different from most of the aforementioned inspirations.
-While we often brand Nickel as a gradually typed language for simplicity, it isn't really, technically speaking.
-A cornerstone of _gradual type systems_, derived from the original work of Siek and Taha[^1], is to statically accept potentially unsafe conversions from and to the dynamic type `Dyn`, and more complex types with `Dyn` inside like converting `Dyn -> Num` to `Num -> Num`.
+Nickel is indeed a gradually typed language.

+Note that there are different flavours of gradual typing.
+A cornerstone of _gradual type systems_ derived from the original work of Siek and Taha[^1] is to statically accept potentially unsafe conversions from and to the dynamic type `Dyn`, and more complex types with `Dyn` inside like converting `Dyn -> Num` to `Num -> Num`.
 Such compatible types are said to be _consistent_ with each others.
 These implicit conversions may or may not be guarded at runtime by a check (_sound_ vs _unsound_ gradual typing).

 ```nickel
 # If Nickel was gradually typed, this would be accepted